jorisvaesen/Sprites/docs/index.rst

 Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~
-The Sprites Console is a Command Line Interface tool for simplifying the usage
+The Sprites console is a Command Line Interface tool for simplifying the usage
 and generation of image sprites without the need of you actually writing a
 single line of PHP code.